What Is CVSS? Common Vulnerability Scoring System Overview

 Critical | 9.0 – 10.0 |

-To calculate the CVSS base score, you need to input CVSS metrics into the NVD CVSS Calculator.
+To calculate the base score, you need to input CVSS metrics into the NVD CVSS Calculator.
 For detailed guidance on how to use the calculator, be sure to refer to the CVSS standards guide.

-Base Metrics
+Base Metrics for CVSS

-Exploitability Metrics
+Exploitability Metrics for CVSS

 - Attack Vector — Shows how a vulnerability may be exploited.